anis-marrouchi/chatpdf-gpt/README.md

 ## Quick Testing Using the Demo

 To test the functionality of this project using the demo, you will need to provide your own credentials for OpenAI, Supabase, and Pinecone.
-Please consult the corresponding documentation to acquire these:
+For Supabase, you can follow the step-by-step guide provided below to setup and retrieve the necessary credentials.
+For acquiring credentials for OpenAI and Pinecone, please consult the corresponding documentation as a step-by-step guide may not be available.
+Always ensure you are following the latest instructions provided by the respective services.
 ### 1. OpenAI
 [OpenAI](https://platform.openai.com/docs/guides/authentication)
-TODO
 ### 2. Supabase
 1.  **Creating a New Project in Supabase**: